LEConger/LEConger.github.io/index.md

 I am a PhD candidate in Control and Dynamical Systems at Caltech.
 I am advised by Professors [Eric Mazumdar](http://users.cms.caltech.edu/~mazumdar/), [Franca Hoffmann](https://francahoffmann.com/) and [John Doyle](https://eas.caltech.edu/people/doyle).
-My research is on nonlinear control theory and analysis of game dynamics using PDEs.
+My research is on control theory and analysis of game dynamics using PDEs.

 Before Caltech, I earned my Bachelors degree in [Electrical and Computer Engingeering](https://www.ece.cornell.edu/ece) with a physics minor from Cornell University in 2018.